Bunch theory: working notes on applications, axioms and models: Bunch theory in use

 In Abrial's approach, instead of undefined terms being non-denoting (as in RTD), we hold that they do denote an object of the correct type, but we do not know what it is.
 This provides the advantage of a formal system compatible with predicate logic with equality.
 In particular we have the simple equality law $E=E$.
 For example we can prove $1/0 \, = \, 1/0$.
 This is not possible in RTD, because it entails the existential claim that there is a number that is $1/0$.
 However, Abrial's approach means that stating $f(x)=y$ is not enough for us to conclude $x \, ∈ \, dom(f)$.
 To see why suppose we have the following rule for function application:

 {\em This is the function application rule in our formalism,} which includes bunches, but does not work in Z and B. Using the empty relation $\{ \, \}$ as a function to deliberately provoke an undefined term, we can show, using this rule, that something belongs to the empty set.
 From our reflexive equality rule we have $\{\}(a) \, = \, \{\}(a)$.
 Hence, from the function application rule, we immediately obtain $a \, \mapsto \, \{\}(a) \, ∈ \, \{\}$.
-Now since $\{\}a$ denotes some value (though we do not know what this is) so also must $a \, \mapsto \, \{\}(a)$ and thus we have constructed an element that belongs to the empty set.
-To avoid this problem we must formulate a rule for function application that include information about the domain and functionality of $f$ e.g.
+Now since $\{\}a$ denotes some value (though we do not know what this is) so also must $a \, \mapsto \, \{\}(a)$.
+But we have seen $a \, \mapsto \, \{\}(a) \, ∈ \, \{\}$: we have constructed an element that belongs to the empty set!
+To avoid this problem we must formulate a rule for function application that includes information about the domain and functionality of $f$ e.g.

 and when writing a formal text the user has to be careful to give all the information required, which is not always easy, as in a recursive definition the domain of the function might not be explicitly given \cite{SDG99}.